 Aortic stenosis is a narrowing of the aortic valve in the heart.
 This restricts blood flow through the valve.
-The heart then needs to contract harder to pump blood into the aorta.
+The heart then needs to squeeze (contract) harder to pump blood into the aorta.
 Mild narrowing may not cause symptoms.
 More severe narrowing can cause symptoms and may lead to heart failure.
 Surgery to stretch or replace the valve may be needed.

 Understanding the heart

 The heart has four chambers - two atria and two ventricles.
 The walls of these chambers are mainly made of special heart muscle.
-During each heartbeat both of the atria contract first to pump blood into the ventricles.
+During each heartbeat both of the atria squeeze (contract) first to pump blood into the ventricles.
 Then both ventricles contract to pump blood out of the heart into the arteries.
 There are one-way valves between the atria and ventricles, and between the ventricles and the large arteries coming from the heart.
 The valves make sure that when the atria or ventricles contract, the blood flows in the correct direction.

 What is the aortic valve and what is aortic stenosis?

 The aortic valve lies between the left ventricle and the aorta.
 The aorta is the main artery that takes blood from the heart to the body.
 The aortic valve has three flaps (cusps).
-Blood flows through the valve when the left ventricle contracts at the early part of the heartbeat.
+Blood flows through the valve when the left ventricle squeezes (contracts) at the early part of the heartbeat.
 When the left ventricle relaxes, the aortic valve closes.
 Then the mitral valve opens to allow more blood into the ventricle ready for the next heartbeat.

 What are the causes of aortic stenosis?